hbctraining/bioinformatics_online/guidelines/for_instructors.md

      * Zoom breakout room specifics:
           1. Depending on how many questions we get, we can organize 2-3 breakout rooms at the end of each session, making sure that we solve all questions for each session before moving forward.
           1. Students have no option to join which breakout room.
 We have to assign them.
+          1. For really complicated problem, another option is to share personal zoom link, and start one on one meeting.
      * Ask Meeting controller for help if needed
      * Ask Presenter to stop or slow down as needed based on influx of questions

 ## Wrapping up

+* Finish modified post-class survey

 ## Follow up after class